microsoft/pxt-arcadeshield/reference/image-type.md

 `
 ```

-The other image is the same size but with all yellow pixels.
+The other bitmap is the same size but with all yellow pixels.

 ```blocks
 let greenBall = img`